-ELSB — Early Literacy Skills Builder
+ELSB — Early Literacy Skills Builder — 2016 Revised Edition!

-Five years of solid research have been completed through the University of North Carolina at Charlotte, proving ELSB to be a highly effective literacy program and more effective than a sight-word only program.
+Five years of solid research have been completed through the University of North Carolina at Charlotte, proving ELSB to be a highly effective literacy program and more effective than a sight-word-only program.
 ELSB is based upon the principles of systematic and direct instruction.
 It incorporates scripted lessons, least-prompt strategies, teachable objectives, built-in lesson repetition, and ongoing assessments.
 The seven ELSB levels contain five structured lessons each.
 All students begin at Level 1.
 If a student struggles here, go back and administer Level A. Instruction is one-on-one or in small groups.
 Teach scripted lessons daily in two 30-minute sessions.
 On the completion of each level, formal assessments are given.
-ELSB includes everything you need to implement a multi-year literacy curriculum.
+ELSB includes everything you need to implement a multiyear literacy curriculum.

 Dr. Diane Browder, principal author of ELSB, directed an analysis of 128 studies on teaching reading to students with cognitive disabilities, which indicated the effectiveness of using systematic instruction techniques to teach sight words.
 ELSB research was conducted through Project RAISE and the University of North Carolina at Charlotte.
 Five years of research have been completed.
-Sixty students from the Charlotte Mecklenburg School System with moderate to severe disabilities received daily instruction in the ELSB curriculum.
-These students were compared with a control group using a sight-word only approach.
+Sixty students from the Charlotte Mecklenburg School System with moderate-to-severe disabilities received daily instruction in the ELSB curriculum.
+These students were compared with a control group using a sight-word-only approach.
 ELSB students earned significantly higher scores on the pre/post test for the ELSB curriculum as well as the Nonverbal Literacy Assessment and receptive language measures.

 Data from the first 3 years of classroom research show that the ELSB group had higher gain scores (posttest minus pretest) than the control group on all four dependent variables.
 Accordingly, the Institute of Education Sciences (funding agency) approved the discontinuation of the Edmark control group in 2008.
 Students continued to make significant progress in years 4–5.